Heart Inflammation

 • A complete blood count (CBC) looks for higher levels of white blood cells, which might indicate infection.

 • Serum cardiac autoantibodies (AAbs) are substances that your body can make if you have an autoimmune disease.
-These antibody can attack your heart muscle.
+These antibodies can attack your heart muscle.

 Your provider may also test for organisms that can cause Lyme disease, tuberculosis, HIV, or hepatitis C.